Skip to content

 Congresswoman Ayanna Pressley, whose district encompasses Blue Hill Avenue, actually voted against the bill in a roll call vote in the House on Feb.
 3, in protest over violence and civil rights violations by Immigration and Customs Enforcement agents.

 Pressley did not respond to our inquiries on Thursday.
-A spokesperson for Senator Elizabeth Warren told StreetsblogMASS that "Congress secured these funds," but did not share any additional details.
+A spokesperson for Senator Elizabeth Warren confirmed that “Congress secured these funds,” but did not provide any additional details.

-The MBTA and Mayor Wu's press office also did not respond to inquiries about the project and the Congressional funding.
+Mayor Wu’s press office also did not respond to inquiries about the project and the new Congressional funding (we’ll update this story if we hear back from them).

 More from Streetsblog Massachusetts